Psychotherapy For Helpers

 Have you heard the phrase: don’t set your self on fire to keep someone else warm?

 Helpers are children, parents, grandparents and grandchildren.
-Helpers are brothers, sisters, aunts, uncles and cousins.
+Helpers are siblings, aunts, uncles and cousins.
 Helpers are entrepreneurs, healers, innovators, psychotherapists, counselors, mediators, social workers, acupuncturists, physical therapists, chiropractors, hair stylists, administrative assistants, artists, nurses, doctors, dentists, servers, chefs, hosts, restaurant workers, phlebotomists, event planners, naturopaths, homeopaths, nutritionists, funeral directors, massage therapists,

 And as Fred Rogers said: “when I was a boy and I would see scary things in the news, my mother would say to me look for the helpers.
 You will always find people who are helping.”